pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 The keyserver may not wish to make a certification, to prevent the cumulation of many such automated signatures.

 (TBC)

+### Deprecation of nesting

+The neating flag in OPS signatures is designed so that a timestamp signature can be made over a literal packet and its signatures in a single operation.
+This process is complex and poorly suported, so is deprecated.
+The nesting flag MUST NOT be generated.

+To sign over a complete OpenPGP packet stream, it should be wrapped in a Literal packet and treated as a document.
+An OpenPGP implementation SHOULD NOT recursively descend into such a document; it is up to the application to decide whether to pass the inner message to a subsequent OoenPGP invocation.

 ## Signature Type Ranges and Key Usage flags